Dibyajyoti470/Nestjs-Bookmark-API/README.md

 ```

 ## Set up the environment
-Create the following files:
+In the root project directory, create the following files:
 - .env
 - .env.test

-Define the following variabls in each of the above files
+Define the following variabls in each of the above files:
 - DATABASE_URL
 - JWT_SECRET

-Give separate ports in DATABASE_URL defined in .env and .env.test files.
+Set 5434 and 5435 as ports in DATABASE_URL defined in .env and .env.test files respectively.

 ## Spin up the docker containers